ItsCosmo/jscs-styleguide/README.md

 ## Default css

 jscs-styleguide includes a default.css in the /example folder that you can use in lieu of building your own.
-If you plan to user it, just copy it to your project before running jscs-styleguide
+If you plan to use it, just copy it to your project before running jscs-styleguide

 ## Run example